jbetancur/react-data-table-component/README.md

 yarn add react-data-table-component styled-components
 ```

-## Logging Issues
+## Logging Issues and Contributions
 Please use the github issue templates feature for logging issues or feature proposals.
-Including a codesanbox and providing clear details on the feature/issue will elicit a much quicker resonse 😉
+Including a codesanbox and providing clear details on the feature/issue will elicit a much quicker response 😉

-## API/Usage
+## API and Usage

 ### Columns
 Nothing new here - we are using an array of object literals and properties to describle the columns: